Many people invest in composite bonding to improve their smile – but what happens after treatment matters just as much as the procedure itself.

 Gentle, consistent cleaning is far more protective than aggressive brushing.

-How you clean your teeth every day has a direct impact on how your composite bonding looks and how long it lasts.
+How you clean your teeth every day has a direct impact on how your composite bonding treatment looks and how long it lasts.

 📅 Book your free consultation or explore our composite bonding cost guide.